kbec19/Academic-Blog/content/collection/day01/01-github/index.md

 ---
 date: "2022-05-01"
 draft: false
-excerpt: GitHub is important to understand from day one.
-Your GitHub profile is also going to eventually serve as your data 'resume' and it is important to set it up properly and mindfully.
-subtitle: Put your best foot forward, first.
+excerpt:
+subtitle: Getting Comfy With R
 title: Pre-Course Prep
 weight: 1
 ---

-# Set up GitHub and R/RStudio Before Beginning the Course
+## Set up GitHub and R/RStudio Before Beginning the Course

-Sign up for a free GitHub.com account at <https://github.com/join> if you don't already have one.
-Also:
++ Sign up for a free GitHub.com account at <https://github.com/join> if you don't already have one.

+## Understand the Elements of Your New Workflow

 + Complete these [installation instructions](https://happygitwithr.com/install-intro.html).